 N-glycolylneuraminic and N-acetylneuraminic acid

-There are two common mammalian sialic acids: N-acetylneuraminic acid (Neu5Ac) and N-glycolylneuraminic acid (Neu5Gc) which are synthesised by 4 consecutive reactions from UDP-N-acetylglucosamine.
+There are two common mammalian sialic acids: N-acetylneuraminic acid (Neu5Ac) and N-glycolylneuraminic acid (Neu5Gc) which are synthesized by 4 consecutive reactions from UDP-N-acetylglucosamine.

 The bi-functional enzyme UDP-N-acetylglucosamine-2-epimerase/N-acetylmannosamine kinase (UDP-GlcNAc 2-epimerase) performs the first two key reactions of sialic acid biosynthesis.

-Due to the abundant presence on the surface of eukaryotic cells, sialic acids play key roles in several pathophysiological processes including; metastasis, tumour progression, inflammation and viral infection.
+Due to the abundant presence on the surface of eukaryotic cells, sialic acids play key roles in several pathophysiological processes including; metastasis, tumor progression, inflammation and viral infection.